 Lucy Anderson – Placement Engineer

-Lucy completed a year-long engineering undergraduate placement at CGL in summer 2016.
-Before joining CGL she was a second year student working for a BSc in Environmental Science at Sheffield Hallam University.
+Lucy completed a year-long engineering undergraduate placement at CGL.
+Before joining CGL, she was a second-year student working for a BSc in Environmental Science at Sheffield Hallam University.

 Her role as an undergraduate Technician/Placement Engineer involved professionally logging data on rock and soils in the field, gaining valuable and practical skills for when she graduates.
 Lucy also gained knowledge on groundwater and gas monitoring.
 She learned how to conduct walkover surveys for geoenvironmental projects and understood the key concepts of CGL’s contaminated land work.